srujanapple/project_2/README.md

 **Tips:**

 * Play around with the "K" value used for cross-validation and the number of iterations ("n_iterations") for bootstrapping.
 These can affect how well your model performs.
 The best settings will depend on the size of your data and your computer's processing power.

+### Results